JamesWoolfenden/pike/Readme.md

 }
 ```

-You can also generate the terraform policy instead:
+You can also generate the policy as Terraform instead:

 ```bash
 $pike -o terraform -d ..\modules\aws\terraform-aws-activemq\ scan